How And Why Recognition Is The Key To Employee Advocacy?

 - Post a thank you letter or mention in the newsletter that the employee received and show gratitude to your company

-- Recognize a fellow colleague for their help in a project or at work
+- Recognize a colleague for their help in a project or at work

-- Talk about the reward that he/she got in exchange for their hard work
+- Talk about the reward that they got in exchange for their hard work

 - Talk about how great it is to work at your company